 Price discovery for individual securities is somewhat predictable.
 For example, the micro themes that drive security valuations develop over time, with individual investments showing relative momentum and mean reversion.

-The Investment Manager is focussed on managing total risk.
+The Investment Manager is focused on managing total risk.
 It defines investment risk as the possibility of a permanent loss of economic capital – the purchasing power of money.
 It believes that investors experience this risk in two ways: the probability of loss, as well as the variance of returns.
 It manages both of these risk dimensions by:

 The Investment Manager’s style is active, global investment with a dynamic total fund approach to investing.